tamhinsf/QuickTeams/README.md

 # Quick Teams for Microsoft Teams

-Clone, archive, un-archive your Microsoft Teams and manage the apps you've installed to them.
+Download, clone, archive, un-archive your Microsoft Teams and manage the apps you've installed to them.
 Here's what Quick Teams can do for you:

+* Download all messages on a per channel or Team-wide basis
+   * We'll create a folder called quickteams, which contains subfolders that correspond to the channel(s) downloaded.
+      * Each message will be contained in an individual JSON file, whose name corresponds to the internally generated message ID
+      * Each reply will also be contained in an individual JSON file, whose name corresponds to the ID of the parent message and the ID of the reply
+      * A file called channelSettings will contain metadata about the channel
+   * Team-wide downloads will include metadata about Team and underlying O365 group in the quickteams folder
+      * teamSettings - metadata about the team
+      * groupSettings - metadata about the underlying O365 group
+      * groupMembers - group member list
+      * groupOwners - group owner list
 * Clone an existing Team into a new one - in whole or in part!
 It's up to you to select which elements you want:
    * Channel structure
    * Tabs (structure)